inaka/guidelines/README.md

 This career progression does not only depend on technical skills.
 While considering the role(s) each employee has in our company, we value technical, team player, communication and leadership skills altogether.
 Each role has its own requirements and therefore we provide alternative paths for those who thrive in the different areas.

-Keep in mind that this list is not exhaustive, we have other roles, these are just the main ones.
+Keep in mind that this list is not exhaustive; we have other roles.
+These are just the main ones.

 #### Developer in Training
 _Developers in Training_ are developers who are not ready to work independently on client projects or take on customer facing roles.
-That might be because they’re senior devs in other technologies and they’re learning a new one or because we specifically hired them considering their chances to learn any of the technologies we use on our projects.
+That might be because: they are Senior Developers in other technologies and they are learning a new one, or because we specifically hired them considering their chances to learn any of the technologies we use on our projects.
 From being a developer in training, they can become _Developers_, _Senior Developers_ and _Architects_, depending on their previous experience.

 A developer in training is expected to: